solarbirdy/NorthshoreBikeMap/README.md

 * Updated/added bike locker locations
 * Three missing blocks of bike lane and sharow in Lake Forest Park
 * Two new blocks of bike lane near Shoreline South station
+* Most of the shoulder on Woodinville-Duvall Road is not officially bike lane, turns out one section between 156th and 171st is official, so will be added
 * I-405 in blue, which matched the colour used by 2 Line Bike Connector Map, was too easily confused with water and will be changed to an intensity-matched grey
 * Very small cosmetic adjustments